 Memory Clinic

-The memory clinic had been moved from the main town hospital to one on the other side of town and was known historically as the mental asylum but changed its name to Adult Mental Health Services years later.
+The memory clinic had been moved from the main town hospital to one on the other side of town known historically as the local mental asylum.

 So it wasn’t any surprise that once my family learned that the memory clinic had moved there.
 It brought up all these cultural ideas of being crazy, especially if she was going to a mental asylum.
 I tried to correct them, even telling them that the memory clinic was located in a separate building from the main mental health hospital.